-- Recommend that clients buy or sell securities or investment products in which we or a related person have some financial interest; and/or - Buy or sell securities or investment products that our firm and/or our directors, officers, associated personnel or a related person recommends to our clients.
+- Recommend that clients buy or sell securities or investment products in which we or a relatedperson have some financial interest; and/or - Buy or sell securities or investment products that our firm and/or our directors, officers, associated personnel or a related person recommends to our clients.

-Our Codes are designed to prevent and detect conflicts of interest in regard to the above.
+Our Codes are designed to prevent and detect conflicts of interest regarding the above.